A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Results from the full model

-A higher threshold for SMC-to-SDM switching ($\displaystyle{\alpha_c}$) implies that fewer SMCs undergo phenotypic switching to SDMs, leading to less lipid accumulation in the plaque and a smaller necrotic core.
-Essentially, delaying the phenotypic switch reduces the lipid burden in the necrotic core.
-Consequently, a large percentage of SMCs remain in the fibrous cap, potentially contributing to plaque stability by increasing cap thickness.
-This indicates that delaying phenotypic switching preserves SMCs in the fibrous cap and mitigates necrotic core expansion, both of which will lead to more stable and less dangerous plaques.

-Figure \ref{omegac} shows how increasing modLDL uptake by SMCs affects cell populations and lipid loads in the plaque.
-The MDM population is relatively insensitive to changes in modLDL uptake by SMCs and the SMC population only drops by about 30\% compared to when SMCs have zero take-up of modLDL.
-However the SDM population increases dramatically from almost zero as $\displaystyle{\epsilon_c/\epsilon_m}$ increases until it is 1.5 times the MDM population and SDMs become the dominant cell type in the plaque.
-It is apparent from Figure \ref{omegac}(b), however, that the MDM population still carries the most lipid and that this lipid load increases with $\displaystyle{\epsilon_c/\epsilon_m}$ and reflects an increased average lipid load per cell (Figure \ref{omegac}(c)).
-Generally speaking, as $\displaystyle{\epsilon_c/\epsilon_m}$ increases, the lipid contained in live cells increases but the lipid in the necrotic core does not increase to the same extent.
-This suggests that the plaque may become more highly inflamed if lipid loading increases MDM and SDM production of inflammatory cytokines.
-Predictably, as $\displaystyle{\epsilon_c/\epsilon_m}$ increases, a lower proportion of lipid is in modLDL and a higher proportion is in inside SDMs.
-The proportion of lipid in MDMs and the necrotic core does not change significantly, but it must be remembered that there is more lipid overall when $\displaystyle{\epsilon_c/\epsilon_m}$ is high.
+Figure \ref{lipids_sens_etac} indicates that, for all $\eta_c\in[0,0.8\eta_m]$, the MDM population is the compartment that carries the most lipid.
+This lipid load increases around 2.5-fold with $\eta_c$, reflecting an increase in the average cellular lipid load from around 6 to 16 lipid units (Figure \ref{avg_lipid_sens_etac}).
+The amount of necrotic lipid at steady state increases by a similar extent to the MDM lipid over the range of $\eta_c$ considered.
+Predictably, as $\eta_c$ increases, a lower proportion of lipid is in modLDL and a higher proportion is in inside SDMs (Figures \ref{lipid_props_SS_sens_etac} and \ref{lipid_props_time_sens_etac}).
+The proportion of lipid in the other compartments does not change significantly at steady state (Figure \ref{lipid_props_SS_sens_etac}), but it must be remembered that there is much more lipid in the system overall when $\eta_c$ is large.